 Sleep with your hair wet

 Now, this might sound ironic, as most hair experts will tell you never sleep with hair wet.
 But Kendall Jenner does this, in order to get a nice texture to her hair.
 The trick here is to use a hairband to tie loose ponytail at the top of your head, and then wrap your hair around to create a bun shape.
 Secure it in the end with a hair tie.
-Make sure you have a satin pillowcase for this to work.
+Make sure you have a satin pillowcase for this to work or use an ultra-fine microfiber hair towel.